 Fitting the New Oil Sump

-Apply a silicon sealant around the new sump and the connection points on the car.
+Apply a silicon sealant around the new replacement oil sump and the connection points on the car.
 Next carefully ease the sump into place making sure that all the bolt holes line up before loosely placing the screws in place.
 Remember to tighten them to the correct extent, so that they hold the part securely in place.

 Connect the New Oil Filter and Sump Plug